-Officially launched in October 2015, the mission of A Draft Supreme, LLC is to make the ostracizing of historically marginalized people exactly that - HISTORIC.
-We aim to transition their intersectional identities from being silenced or subjugated in higher education and other realms of power to present and empowered in establishing and amplifying their individual and collective voices.
+Officially launched in October 2015, the mission of A Draft Supreme, LLC is to make the ostracizing of historically marginalized people and understudied subject matter exactly that - HISTORIC.
+We aim to transition such intersectional identities and areas of study from being silenced or subjugated in higher education and related realms of power to being established and amplified in these same spaces.

 This is addressed in a few ways.

 Serve as an ally by editing academic writing by and about people of color and other historically marginalized identities.